 In fact, many zero-rate eligible individuals tend to invest primarily in tax-deferred retirement accounts, such as traditional individual retirement accounts or 401(k)s.
 In these cases, the elimination of the capital gains tax is of no use, as these holdings are taxed at ordinary income rates.

-Kathy Harrison-Suits, an enrolled agent and vice president at Summit Capital Advisors based in Tacoma, Wash., sees a similar pattern.
+Kathy Harrison-Suits, an enrolled agent now retired from Summit Capital Advisors based in Tacoma, Wash., sees a similar pattern.
 "Typically, what we find is people in those tax brackets are in two batches," she says.
 "They either have no savings and are not buying mutual funds and stocks, so it has no effect on them.
 Or they are retirees and pre-retirees, whose incomes have dropped and they have made investments and do have capital gains within their portfolios."